erzer12/hr-agent/README.md

 DEV_MODE=false
 ```

-### 4. Google Calendar API Setup (CRITICAL)
+### 5. Google Calendar API Setup (CRITICAL)

 This is the most complex setup step.
 Follow carefully:

 #### Step 1: Create Google Cloud Project
 1. Go to [Google Cloud Console](https://console.cloud.google.com/)
-2. Create a new project or select existing project
+2. Create a new project or select an existing one.
 3. Enable the **Google Calendar API**:
    - Navigate to "APIs & Services" → "Library"
    - Search for "Google Calendar API"